A Detailed Guide on How to Reproof Oilskin Coat

 - Care must be taken, so that the garment does not come in contact with other fabric materials or other leather items, until the oil surface has completely evaporated.

-How do you clean an oilskin coat?
+How do you clean an oilskin jacket?

 - Soak in a tub of cold water.
 You may also hang the coat outside and hose down.